 Om Gudapriyâya Namaha

 Om Gudaladhubhujae Namaha

-Laddus are generally served on important and auspicious occasion as something symbolic.
-Laddus are considered a very auspicious mithai as they are Lord Ganesh's favorite.
+Laddus, symbolic of the sweetness of the realized inner self, are considered a very auspicious mithai as they are Lord Ganesh's favorite.
 For the Ganapatiya devotees, who consider Ganesh as the Supreme God and the Master of the Universe, the sweet given as offerings are seen like seeds of innumerable worlds inhabited by innumerable living creatures.

 Om Garvamardinae Namaha

 Ganesha's companion, a mouse, is said to be a servant of Ganesh and was originally an evil demon, Gajamukhaasura, whom he had subdued in a battle.
 The defeated demon requested that Ganesh transform him into a highly agile creature so that he could best serve the god.
 Ganesh agreed and Gajamukhaasura became his trusty companion in the form of a rat.
 This legend has clear meaning : the demon is the ego of our daily life, the mind with all of its desires, and the pride of the individual.
 Ganesha, riding atop the mouse, becomes the master of these tendencies, indicating the power that the intellect and the discriminative faculties have over the mind.
-As the vehicle of Lord Ganesha, a mouse teaches us to remain always on alert and illuminate our inner-self with the light of knowledge.In this old telugu film these mythological events are reflected:
+As the vehicle of Lord Ganesha, a mouse teaches us to remain always on alert and illuminate our inner-self with the light of knowledge.In this old Telugu film these mythological events are reflected:

 Om Buddhipriyaya Namaha